klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 ## 3. Change node connection from Ethereum to Klaytn

-To migrate a BApp, you first need to change the library that makes node connection.
-Then you could connect to specific node by changing 'rpcURL' value.
+First, you need to change the library that makes a connection to the node.
+Then you will specify the node URL in 'rpcURL'.

 - In Ethereum BApp example
   - `web3` library makes a connection, communicating with Ethereum node